mtholder/reveal/trees-in-the-desert.md

 ### Supertree analyses
-  1. Gather a large set of partially overlapping estimated trees - These will be the data.
+  1. Input: published estimates of phylogeny
-  1. Define an optimality criterion or procedure for resolving conflict.
+  1. Choose a method/goals
-  3. Produce a "supertree" that has all of the species in the sample.
+  3. Output: a "supertree" that has all of the species in the inputs.